fitzss/Drooid/drooid_use_of_funds.md

 | **Total**                             | **$500k**  | Stretch funding across core builders + test sprint, not salaries or fluff    |

 ## Summary Tagline
 > “This is not a $500k pitch to finish an idea.
-It’s a $500k sprint to prove a new class of robotics is ready for the field—and ready for scale.”
+It’s a $500k sprint: proving a new class of robotics is ready for the field and built for scale.”